-A festive and healthy holiday breakfast or brunch dish!
-These dairy free whole wheat butternut squash waffles are made with whole grains and no refined sugars.
-Light, fluffy, and deliciously sweet, your family and guests will go nuts for them.
-I totally went on a butternut squash bender last week.
-First, the butternut squash banana bread.
+A festive holiday breakfast or brunch dish, these dairy free whole wheat butternut squash waffles are light, fluffy, and deliciously sweet.I’m totally having a moment with butternut squash.
+First, the Spiced Roasted Butternut Squash Soup.
 Now, THESE.
 WAFFLES.

 - 1 teaspoon pumpkin pie spice